UbiquityRobotics/demos/magni_lidar/README.md

 # Driving Around Within A Pre-Created Map

-THIS SECTION IS YET TO BE SUPPORTED FOR LACK OF LAUNCH FILES TO BE COMPLETED but it involves use of  AMCL  software to find robot position as well as setting goals to be driven to in RVIZ or other ways.

 Once a map is available you can then navigate within that map or set of rooms.
 This is that you have been waiting for frankly!
 The idea here is the launch file publishes onto ROS the previously made map and then some very advanced software called   AMCL or Adaptive Monte Carlo Locationization figures out where the robot is at any given time.

+Another piece of key software will be the move_base package that will accept commands to go places and talk to the robot navigation stack to drive the robot to the destination.
+The move_base software does path planning as well as object avoidance if the system has been setup for detection of things like a person or object getting in the way of the robot.

 You then can use  RViz on your laptop (described in mapping example) and can define a pose that you want the robot to move to.
 A 'Pose' means a specific location in terms of X and Y on the floor as well as the rotation of the robot.